svenfraeys/SublimeFoldPython/README.md

 SublimeFold
 ===========

-Intelligent Folding System for Python, developed for Sublime Text 3
+Intelligent Folding System for Python.

 You can fold, navigate, extend python code in a very fast and easy way. instant fold all methods, leaving docstrings visible, extending your current code.